ericmutuma15/ericmutuma15/README.md

-- 👋 Hi, I’m @ericmutuma15
+# 👋 Hi, I’m Mutuma

+---

-- 👀 I’m interested in ...
-GIS systems, data analysis and computer science.
+# 👀 I’m interested in
+- Software Engineering
+- Data Analysis and
+- Geospatial Systems Dev.

+---

-- 🌱 I’m currently learning ...full stack and cloud engineering.
+# 🌱 I’m currently learning
+- Flask
+- Restful API

+---

-- 💞️ I’m looking to collaborate on ...GIS projects, data collection and analysis and full stack web development.
+# 💞️ I’m looking to collaborate on
+- Software Development projects
+- Data collection and analysis
+- Geospatial systems development

+---

-- 📫 How to reach me ... ericmutuma15@gmail.com or through my personal cell +254798244545
+# 📫 How to reach me
+- **E-mail** : ericmutuma15@gmail.com
+- **Phone** : +254798244545
+- **Portfolio** : shadowtech.netlify.app

 <!---
 ericmutuma15/ericmutuma15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.